EXPLORING BOTSWANA ON A SELF-DRIVE SAFARI ITINERARY

 If you are arriving in Botswana and starting your drive, I recommend renting a car with Rental Car, as they have access to cars from all the major companies which are compared on a grid format that clearly displays the prices from each provider.
 Click on the bottom below to get the best deals on rental cars in Botswana.

-If you are driving from Namibia, readers of this blog have a great discount with Zambezi Car Rental.
+If you are driving from Namibia, readers of this blog have a great discount with Zambezi Car Rental. – I partnered with them to offer a discount to you!
+Just sign in below to receive a discount code directly in your email.

 SELF-DRIVING IN BOTSWANA